The answers to every question you’ve ever asked, wanted to ask, or didn’t even know you were supposed to ask …

-Does monitor calibration guarantee color accuracy in all software?
+Does monitor calibration guarantee colour accuracy in all software?

-Other programs are simply not color-managed at all.
-That is, they wouldn’t recognize a monitor profile if it bit them on the toe.
+Other programs are simply not colour-managed at all.
+That is, they wouldn’t recognise a monitor profile if it bit them on the toe.
 I’m talking about the cheap image viewers such as Microsoft Picture Viewer, etc.

 Web browsers vary.
-At the time of writing this article, Firefox and Safari are color-managed, but Internet Explorer is not.
-(If you are devoted enough to your photography to be reading this long and boring article, you should definitely be browsing in Firefox or Safari, at least until Microsoft see fit to color-manage their product).
+At the time of writing this article, Firefox and Safari are colour-managed, but Internet Explorer is not.
+(If you are devoted enough to your photography to be reading this long and boring article, you should definitely be browsing in Firefox or Safari, at least until Microsoft see fit to colour-manage their product).

 So, you’re likely to see a difference between images in Photoshop and Internet Explorer, for example.
 You may be assured that Photoshop is correct (assuming you haven’t messed around with its Color Settings).